CALL NOW (512) 690-0773

 Write down the damage: Take pictures of the damage and write down when and where it happened.
 This will help you show proof of the damage and how bad it was.

 Let your neighbor know: Talk to your neighbor and let them know that the fence is broken.
+You might need look for fence repair near me Austin.
 They might be willing to fix the damage themselves, or they might offer to pay for it.

 Get estimates for repairs: Talk to a fence contractor to find out how much it will cost to fix or replace the fence.
 This will help you figure out how much money you might need to ask your neighbor for.